 The PRSP Commission sets the conditions of PRS and responds to possible violations of those conditions.
 To determine the conditions of PRS, the PRSP Commission relies heavily on the work of the parole case analysts and their work in conjunction with DCS staff.
 The role of the parole case analyst is to determine parole/PRS eligibility, to make appropriate requests for information that include research and consultation with Community Supervision and Prison staff, and to prepare written reports about the offender with recommendations to the Commission.
 The case analyst presents an offender's case review plan to the PRSP Commissioners for a vote approving PRS conditions or recommending other actions on the plan.
 Due to the demands of the position, turnover has been an issue.
-However, the turnover of case analysists decreased in 2023 and the Commission anticipates filling all of its vacancies in 2024.
+However, the turnover of case analysists decreased in 2023 and the Commission filled most of its vacancies in 2024.

 The Commission received funding for an additional Parole Case Analyst II in the 2021 budget.
-The new position will be designated as a reentry parole case analyst with a focus on parole cases, the Mutual Agreement Parole Program (MAPP), and early medical release in particular.
+The position was filed in August 2024, and specializes in reentry and parole services, with a focus on the Mutual Agreement Parole Program (MAPP).
+The case analyst will eventually provide services for all MAPP offenders.
 The Commission has also worked towards streamlining their work processes to better utilize existing staff resources.
+In 2025, the Commission plans to ask for an additional analyst and an inhouse attorney position.

 Offenders on PRS are supervised in the same general manner as those offenders on probation, but the violation process and responses are very different.
 As mentioned previously, DCS does not have the same delegated authority to respond to violations of PRS as it does to respond to violations of probation.
 However, the PRSP Commission reports that it has automated the process whereby PPOs request modifications of conditions so that response time is almost immediate.
 All potential violations of PRS where a warrant is issued and served must be heard by a hearing officer for the PRSP Commission.
 The PRSP Commission can respond to violations by continuing supervision, issuing a letter of reprimand, modifying the conditions of supervision, or revoking PRS.
 In general, the PRSP Commission responds to violations of conditions of PRS on a case-by-case basis; there are no written policies requiring a specific response for a reported violation.
 However, the Commission reported that they started requiring evidence of a new crime beyond the charge in order for them to consider revoking PRS.
+In 2024, the Commission implemented a form for hearing officers to complete which provides the hearing officer's summary of the evidence for each reported violation, if probable cause was found, and the hearing officer's decision.